By Chef Brittanny Anderson

 Chef Brittanny Anderson

-I went to culinary school at the French Culinary Institute (called the International Culinary Center) and I cooked at Blue Hill at Stone Barns for a little while when I got out of school.
-Then I help to open Northern Spy with Chris Ronis and Christophe Hille and I was there for 3-1/2 to 4 years.
+I went to culinary school at the French Culinary Institute (now called the International Culinary Center) and cooked at Blue Hill at Stone Barns when I got out of school.
+I help to open Northern Spy in New York’s East Village, with Chris Ronis and Christophe Hille, and stayed for nearly four years.
 Whenever my husband and I came back to Richmond, we saw that things were starting to change.
-There were a lot of people from New York and other places coming here or coming back home to open new interesting restaurants.
-The food scene here has just really exploded in the past three years.
+There were a lot of people from New York and other places coming here to open new interesting restaurants.
+The food scene here has just really exploded.

 Metzger Bar & Butchery